Canada Energy Information

 Interactive Chart Canada Natural Gas Domestic Consumption

-Coal and lignite consumption have been decreasing since 2008 by 6%/year, reaching 28 Mt in 2020.
-The power sector represents 83% of consumption.
+Coal and lignite consumption decreased by 6%/year starting in 2008, reaching 28 Mt in 2020.
+That trend has now stopped.
+The power sector represents 82% of consumption and the remaining 18% is dedicated to industrial purposes.

 Graph: : COAL CONSUMPTION (Mt)